anontechnology/documentation/docs/libraries.md

   List<Attribute> attributes = entity.getAttributes();
   ```
 ### Retrieving an Attribute of an Entity or User

+Retrieves a single specified attribute for the specified entity or user.
+Returns a UserAttribute object from the User object, or returns a list of Attributes from the Entity object.

 ``` java
   // Retrieving specific attribute for a user